Monday, December 2, 2024

 A study about epilepsy surgery

-In a recent study published in JAMA Neurology, researchers from University Hospital’s Cleveland Medical Center used modern stereotactic techniques in 12 patients undergoing invasive electroencephalogram (EEG) studies for epilepsy surgery to map areas of the brain that may play a role in human blood pressure control.
+In a study published in JAMA Neurology, researchers from University Hospital’s Cleveland Medical Center used modern stereotactic techniques in 12 patients undergoing invasive electroencephalogram (EEG) studies for epilepsy surgery to map areas of the brain that may play a role in human blood pressure control.

 Four of these patients had electrodes placed in Brodmann area 25, an area of the cerebral cortex of the brain.